 The Agency and a commercial corporation have entered into a power sales agreement dated November 1, 1984.
 The Agency agrees to sell all electricity produced by the plant in excess of its own requirements to the corporation at a price based on tariffs filed with the New York State Public Service Commission.
-The terms of the agreement are effective through January 1, 2008 and include provisions for an automatic renewal for two consecutive 5-year periods, plus extensions, expiring January 14, 2020.
+The power sales agreement expired effective January 14, 2020.
+The Agency and the commercial corporation have continued to operate under the terms of the expired agreement.